hackoregon/linux-laptop-setup/README.md

 Getting started
 ---------------

 You'll need wall power and a reliable internet connection.
 Coffee shop WiFi can be problematic.
 I don't have an accurate RAM requirement defined yet but I know the `r-platform` script crashes if you don't have at least 1536 MiB.
 See <https://github.com/hackoregon/linux-laptop-setup/issues/11> and <https://github.com/tidyverse/readr/issues/544> for the gory details.

+For virtual machine hosting, you need to have twice as much RAM in the host as the total RAM in all the active guests.
 My goal is for everything except virtual machine hosting to run in a 1 GiB machine.

 1. Download and unpack <https://github.com/hackoregon/linux-laptop-setup/archive/master.zip>.
 This will create a directory `linux-laptop-setup-master`.
 2. Open a terminal and `cd` into the directory.
 3. About `sudo`: `sudo` (super-user do) is a Linux utility that allows you to perform adminstrative tasks like installing software by temporarily operating as the `root` super-user.
 If you see the prompt `[sudo] password for <your username>:`, enter *your* password.

     `sudo` will remember that you have authenticated and not bother you again for a system-dependent time period.
 If that timeout expires, you will have to authenticate again.
 For install scripts that run a long time, you'll need to watch for this.
-4. Type `./1core`.
-This will
-    -   update all packages to the latest version,
+4. If your machine doesn't have `git` and `vim`, type `./0gitvim`.
+Most Ubuntu systems I've looked at have them both, but my Linux Mint 18 system did not.
+5. If you haven't done a software upgrade in a while, do it now with `./0update-upgrade`.
+You will need to reboot after it completes.
-    -   install a few core command-line utilities, including `lynx`, `git` and `vim`.
+6. Type `./1core`.
+This will install a few core utilities.

-5. Log out and back in again.
-This sets the environment variables you need.
-6. The scripts are modular - you only need to install what you're going to use.
+7. The scripts are modular - you only need to install what you're going to use.

 Python data science / machine learning
 --------------------------------------